June 16, 2023 CL Lesson Plans, ELA K-5, ELA Focus - Reading, ELA 6-8, ELA Resources - Activities, Core Literacy

 One higher-level thinking skill that all our students need is the skill of generating questions while reading, listening, or viewing.
 The ability to ask mental or verbal questions spurs their critical thinking and analytical responses.

-It’s also important that students can differentiate between a “thin question,” where only one answer is correct, because the answer is directly stated in the text, versus a “thick question,” where several answers can be correct, because it is asking for an opinion that is supported with text evidence.
-The “thick questions” give more students an opportunity to participate in discussion, which should lead to a deeper understanding of the text.
+It’s also important that students can differentiate between a “thin question,” where only one answer is correct because the answer is directly stated in the text, versus a “thick question,” where several answers can be correct because it is asking for an opinion that is supported with text evidence.
+The “thick questions” give more students an opportunity to participate in the discussion, which should lead to a deeper understanding of the text.